NVIDIA/aistore/docs/overview.md

 <img src="images/ais-host-20-block.png" alt="One AIS machine" width="400">

-AIS can be deployed as a self-contained standalone persistent storage cluster and as a fast tier in front of existing Amazon S3 and Google Cloud (GCP) storage.
+AIS can be deployed as a self-contained standalone persistent storage cluster or a fast tier in front of any of the supported backends including Amazon S3 and Google Cloud (GCP).
 The built-in caching mechanism provides LRU replacement policy on a per-bucket basis while taking into account configurable high and low capacity watermarks (see [LRU](storage_svcs.md#lru) for details).
 AWS/GCP integration is *turnkey* and boils down to provisioning AIS targets with credentials to access Cloud-based buckets.

 If (compute + storage) rack is a *unit of deployment*, it may as well look as follows: